nylira/nylira/content/client-castle.md

 bodyclass: images
 ---

 Castle.so is a web application designed for easy drag and drop file uploads to the web.
-Nylira developed the visual look and feel of the web app.
-We then implemented the design into standards-compliant HTML and CSS.
+Nylira developed the visual look and feel of the web app and then implemented the design into standards-compliant HTML and CSS.

 <div class="figure">
   <img src="../assets/images/projects/castle-01.png" alt="Castle.so homepage" />